polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/windows/README.md

 clicking the "X" or clicking outside of the modal window's main surface, then the window will simply close, without evaluating the associated lambda callback.

-In addition to an *[.onok]* lambda callback, you can also supply an *[.oncancel]* lambda, which will evaluate only if the window is closed _without_ user clicking the "OK" button.
+In addition to an *[.onok]* lambda callback, you can also supply an *[.oncancel]* lambda callback, which will evaluate only if the window is closed _without_ the user clicking the "OK" button.
 Below is en example showing this.
 Try to close the window, both by clicking the "OK" button, and by clicking the "X" in the top right corner, and watch the difference.

 ```